potomak/legion/README.md

   to substandard performance, or break A or P in the CAP Theorem.

   Another approach some people take to solve this problem is to store CRDTs in the database layer (in fact, Legion relies heavily on CRDTs internally).
-This approach is limited by the support of your database, and in any case using CRDTs this way is problematic because the growth of most CRDTs is unbounded and increases with usage, causing the size of the CRDT to become prohibitively large over time.
+This approach is limited by the support of your database, and in any case using CRDTs this way is problematic because the growth of most CRDTs is unbounded over time, causing the size of the CRDT to become prohibitively large.
 It is very difficult to do garbage collection on such CRDTs in a hybrid system.
 One of the most important things Legion does internally is implement asynchronous CRDT garbage collection.

 ### Solutions